Frequently Asked Questions

 Due to permitting issues, the 2021 event will only include the 49-mile Dacula-to-Atlanta skate, and a one-time 16-mile Checkpoint 5-to-Atlanta skate.
 Continue reading to learn more about our typical event!

 When and where do I get my skate packet?

-Packets can be picked up at the Classic Center in Athens (corner of Thomas and Washington Streets on the East end of town, in the Cypress Room) from 3-6pm Saturday the day before the event.
-This is your last day to register; no event day registration is available.
+Packet pickup will be held at a location close to Historic Foruth Ward Skatpark (TBD) in Atlanta from 2-5pm Saturday the day before the event.
+This is your last day to register; no event day registration or packet pickup is available.